 - Ad doesn’t use bright colors, which might reduce its viewability

 - Ad image contains confusing elements and doesn’t match the offer

 Research has found that people make up their minds within 90 seconds of their initial interactions with either people or products.
 About 62‐90% of their assessment is based on colors alone.

-Creating more colorful ad images might help to get more people notice your ad, read it, and take your preferred action.
+Creating more colorful ad images might help to get more people to notice your ad, read it, and take your preferred action.

 Consumer Acquisition found that images are incredibly important — they’re responsible for 75%-90% of ad performance.